Skip to main content

 Citation styles change over time; the advent of the Internet and the increasing number at material types (e.g. web pages, e-journals etc.) have contributed to some of these changes.
 When using a specific citation style be sure to use a resource (e.g. style manual or website) that reflects the current edition.

-Print copies of the most current edition are available in the following ASU Library locations:
+Print copies of the most current edition — the 9th edition — are available in the following ASU Library locations:

-Print copies of the most current edition are available in the following ASU Library locations:
+Print copies of the previous edition — the 8th edition — are available in the following ASU Library locations:

-To locate additional unofficial guides on MLA Style not published by the MLA search the ASU Library's Catalog using a keyword search 'MLA Style'.
+To locate additional editions or unofficial style guides not published by the MLA, search the ASU Library's Catalog using a keyword search 'MLA Style'.
 Be careful to select a title discussing the most current edition of MLA Style.